 The Nakba created one of the largest refugee populations in the world.
 Today, there are an estimated 5.7 million Palestinian refugees, including those who were displaced during the Nakba, as well as their descendants.

 Over 500 Palestinian villages were depopulated or destroyed during the Zionist offensive.
-Many of them were openly massacred, like in Baldat al-Sheikh (1947), al Khisas (1947), al-Abbasiya (1948), Lyyda (1948), Deir Yassin (1948), among others.
+Many of them were sites of open massacres, like in Baldat al-Sheikh (1947), al Khisas (1947), al-Abbasiya (1948), Lyyda (1948), Deir Yassin (1948), among others.
 The latter involved the killing of over 100 Palestinian villagers, including men, women, and children by Zionist paramilitary forces from the Irgun and Stern gangs (also known as Lehi).

 The attack in Deir Yassin began in the early hours of the morning, when Irgun and Stern members entered the village and began shooting indiscriminately at the villagers.
 Many were killed in their homes, while others were shot while trying to flee.
 The attackers also reportedly used grenades and machine guns to kill as many people as possible.
 This attack had a menacing impact on the surrounding Palestinian villages, prompting many people to flee their homes in fear of similar attacks.

-Menachem Begin expressed in this memoirs that without what was done in at Deir Yassin, there wouldn’t have been an Israel.
-After that massacre, according to him the zionists were able to “advance like a hot knife through butter”.
+Menachem Begin expressed in his memoirs that without what was done in Deir Yassin, there wouldn’t have been an Israel.
+After that massacre, according to him the Zionists were able to “advance like a hot knife through butter.”

 Communists and the Creation of Israel